PermanentOrg/sftp-service/docs/collisions.md

 For example if a folder has five 5 with the same name say **_A.txt _** the five files would have downloadName ‘s as `A, A (1).txt, A (2).txt, A (3).txt, A (4).txt`

+- Hence, the standard convention employed by most file systems that is; “space, parentheses open, number, parentheses close”  for example (5) is used.
+- The number within the parenthesis is a sequential calculated by increamenting until it constitutes a unique `downloadName` within the destination namespace or folder.
+- If an incoming file of folder has a dedube string that can lead to recursive contecationation, the existing dedupe string is updated to until it is unique.
+For example say an incoming file has name `A (1).txt` if there were already two files both named `A.txt` then one would have the download name `A (1).txt` implying that the unique download name for the incomding file should predictively be `A (1) (1).txt`.
+However, multiple deduplication strings would be avoided and the number in the last pathensis closest to the extension would be updated.
+Conclusively, the incoming file `A (1).txt` in the stated example would assume a download name such as `A (1+n).txt` instead of `A (1)(1).txt` and subsequently or arrangements like `A (1)(1)(1).txt | A (2)(3)(1).txt` ....

 ### Algorithm